Mini: Mini Van (1960–1983)

 The Mini Van was a commercial panel van (in US English, a sedan delivery) rated at ¼-ton load capacity.
 Built on the longer Traveller chassis but without side windows, it proved popular in the 1960s UK as a cheaper alternative to the car: it was classed as a commercial vehicle and as such carried no sales tax.
 A set of simple stamped steel slots served in place of a more costly chrome grille.
 The Mini Van was renamed as the Mini 95 in 1978, the number representing the gross vehicle weight of 0.95 tons.
 521,494 were built.

-An Estate Van version with rear side windows was built in the late 1970's by IMA, the British Leyland factory in Portugal.
+An Estate Van version with rear side windows was built in the late 1970s by IMA, the British Leyland factory in Portugal.
 It comes with a single rear window and single rear door, hinged at the top, that opens upwards for rear access.

 Mini Moke (1964–1989)

 A utility vehicle intended for the British Army was built with a twin-engined 4-wheel-drive.
 Although the 4WD Moke could climb a 1:2 gradient, it lacked enough ground clearance for military use.
 The single-engined front-wheel-drive Moke enjoyed some popularity in civilian production.
 About 50,000 were made in total, from 1964 to 1968 in the UK, 1966 to 1982 in Australia and 1983 to 1989 in Portugal.
 The Moke was marketed in holiday locations such as Barbados and Macau, where they were also used as police cars.
 "Moke" is archaic British slang for a donkey.